sitemap-php/SitemapGenerator/README.md

 SitemapGenerator [![Build Status](https://travis-ci.org/K-Phoen/SitemapGenerator.png?branch=master)](https://travis-ci.org/K-Phoen/SitemapGenerator)
 ================

-The SitemapGenerator provides a way to create a xml sitemap using any source you want (Doctrine, Propel, MongoDB, Faker, etc.).
+The SitemapGenerator provides a way to create xml sitemaps using any source you want (Doctrine, Propel, MongoDB, Faker, etc.).

 This bundle aims to generate standards compliant sitemaps.
 For more information